expo-octobre-marmottant-monet-sommeil-le-bonbon

 The Music of Colors at the Philharmonie

 Few painters placed as much importance on music as Vassily Kandinsky.
-Music played a fundamental role in the development of his art, which is now highlighted by the Philharmonie de Paris.
-Through over 200 canvases and objects from his studio, the work of this Russian artist, who became a naturalized French citizen, sounds, vibrates, and resonates in our ears thanks to a beautiful... immersive and sonic device.
-Room by room, the institution explores the impact of Wagner, Schönberg, and Stravinsky, creating correspondences between shapes and notes, and between colors and shades.
-A bridge built between the arts that will delight both your eyes and your ears.
+Music played a fundamental role in the development of his art, now highlighted by the Philharmonie de Paris.
+Through more than 200 paintings and objects from his studio, the work of the Russian artist, who became a French citizen, sounds, vibrates, and resonates in our ears thanks to a special...Immersive and sound setup.
+Room by room, the institution explores the impact of Wagner, Schönberg, and Stravinsky, creating correspondences between shapes and notes, between colors and nuances.
+A bridge built between the arts, sure to delight both your eyes and your ears.

 Philharmonie de Paris